coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 because jquery-turbolinks doesn't fix those;
 instead, use <tt>$(document).ready(function)</tt> or <tt>$(function)</tt>.

+### Shell

 There's a small amount of Bourne shell code
 (the script that sets up a new development install).
 If you modify it, make sure it passes shellcheck
 (a static analysis tool for shell).

+### Automated tests

 When adding or changing functionality, please include new tests for them as part of your contribution.

-We are using minitest.
+We require the Ruby code to have at least 90% statement coverage;
+please ensure your contributions do not lower the coverage below that minimum.
+The Ruby code uses minitest as the test framework, and we use 'vcr' to record live data for replaying later.
+Additional tests are very welcome.

+We encourage tests to be created first, run to ensure they fail, and then add code to implement the test (aka test driven development).
+However, each git commit should have both the test and improvement in the *same* commit, because 'git bisect' will then work well.

 ## How to check proposed changes before submitting them

-Before submitting changes, please run "rake" (no options) to look for problems, and fix the problems found.
+Before submitting changes, you *must* run 'rake' (no options) to look for problems, and fix the problems found.
 In some cases it's okay to fix them by disabling the warning in that particular place, but be careful; it's often better to make a real change,